 I’ve officially stopped focusing saying that I do link building.
 I’m no longer a link builder.
 I’m a content publicist.
 Why?
 If you stop thinking about building links, you start thinking about publicizing content, then you start to focus on what matters most: getting really good content in front of people.
 Real people have the ability to “like”, “plus one”, and share content with their friends and others.
 If it’s good content then it will get noticed if you do the “publicity part” right.
 And it’s a lot easier to get links to great content–so the link building (or link earning) part will come naturally.

-It’s now my belief that a link will have more value or be valued more by the search engines if that link has traffic and visitors associated with it.
+It’s been my belief that a link will have more value or be valued more by the search engines if that link has traffic and visitors associated with it.
 The search engines have a lot of data now.
 They know when people are clicking, tweeting, liking, sharing, and visiting certain URLs.
 Trust me, they know.

 If you are a link builder or do any link building for your web site or a client’s web site, you need to stop calling yourself a link builder.
 Start changing your whole attitude, start thinking of yourself as a content publicist.
-You’ll thank me when 2014 comes around.
+You’ll thank me when 2019 comes around.